Who are we?

 - Directing your child to use self-help

-- Workshops delivered in school to small groups of children or young people as a one-off session
+- Workshops delivered online or at school to small groups of children or young people as a one off session

-- One-to-one sessions with a practitioner within a school or community setting (one to six sessions).
+- One to one sessions with a Practitioner.
+These are typically delivered virtually within a school or community setting.

 What is emotional wellbeing?